 An online coaching class is convenient, flexible and also pocket-friendly.
 You can choose when you want to study according to your time and date preference.
 Moreover, since online classes are also optimised with algorithms for practice tests and sample questions, you will also receive instant feedback on your work and level of preparation.
 You will have access to high quality resources and online tools, in addition to reputable trainers and mentors, from the comfort of your home.
 All of this, at a much lower cost.

 CareerLabs is one such online coaching center that prepares you for the GRE exam within your budget.
 So, enrol for their classes and start your preparation with help from experts such as Mr. Santosh P.N. who scored a 100 percentile in the verbal section of CAT and 338/340 in GRE and Mr. Amit Ravindra who has scored a 100 percentile in CAT as well and a 760/800 in the GRE exam.
 They will share valuable insights and give you tips to answer the various sections of the exam.

 The first step to your GRE preparation is understanding the GRE syllabus.
 So, let us take a look at it below.

 There are three sections in the GRE test, and each one aims to assess your aptitude in a different area:

 - Analytical Writing

 You will be asked to (a) Analyse an issue, and (b) Analyse an argument, in this section.
 This will be divided into two subsections of 30 minutes each.
-The Analytical Writing part of the GRE aims to assess your articulation of complex ideas with clarity and coherence, and how well you are able to support your argument with relevant evidence and reasoning.
+The GRE Analytical Writing Assessment aims to assess your articulation of complex ideas with clarity and coherence, and how well you are able to support your argument with relevant evidence and reasoning.

 - Verbal Reasoning